September 27

 • The Garden Route’s serene coastline and forests are lush and inviting

-• Newborn wildlife and renewed green vegetation in the Kruger National Park
+• Excellent birding and newborn wildlife in the safari regions like Kruger National Park

 Leopard cub and his mother in a tree - Silvan Safari in Sabi Sand